rfly-openha/documents/2_tutorial/local_outlier_factor.md

 ## Input Arguments

-`points` —— Specified as a numeric matrix.
-Each row of X corresponds to one observation, and each column corresponds to one predictor variable.
+`points` —— An array of vectors of length `n`, namely `n` points, specified as an N-D array.

 ---

-`k` —— Number of nearest neighbors in the `points` to find for computing the local outlier factor values, specified as a positive integer value.
+`k` —— Number of neighbors for k-distance and k-neighbors, specified as a positive integer scalar.

 ## References

-[1] Breunig, Markus M., et al. "LOF: Identifying Density-Based Local Outliers."
+[1] M. M. Breunig, H.-P. Kriegel, R. T, Y. Ng, J. Sander.
+"LOF: Identifying Density-Based Local Outliers."
 Proceedings of the 2000 ACM SIGMOD International Conference on Management of Data, 2000, pp. 93–104.
+DOI: 10.1145/342009.335388.